-Population: According to 2012 census, the total population of Dodoma Region was 2,083,588 of which 1,068,614 were the female and 1,014,974 were the males.
-The regional population growth rate is 2.1% annually.
-Region is the 8th Region with high population after Dar es Salaam, Mwanza, Mbeya, Tabora, Morogoro, Kagera and Kigoma.
-With the Government shifting to Dodoma, we are expecting that the population has increased even further.
-The table below shows the arrangements on the region division and population size.
+Population: According to 2012, census, the total population of Mtwara region was 1,270.854 of which 671, 206 were female, and 599,648 were male.
+The regional population growth rate is 1.2% annually.
+According to 2012 population census the region had a total of 343,474 households and a household size of 3.7.
+The table below present the arrangements on the region council division, number of wards and population size.

-Table 11-1: Administrative units, by districts, land area and population
+Table 11-1: Administrative units by districts, land area and population